CrossFit's War on BIG SODA.

 “We’re in a holy war with Big Soda,” said CrossFit founder and CEO Greg Glassman to a crowd of 200 at Carson CrossFit on a Saturday night in late November.
 “It's killing this country's health."

 Pitting CrossFit against the powerful beverage industry, Glassman recently led a dozen rallies at affiliated gyms across the state in support of State Bill # 203 (SB203), the Sugar-Sweetened Beverage Safety Warning Act.
-Sponsored by Bill Monning, D-Carmel, SB203 would make California the first state to require sugar warning labels on soft-drink cans, bottles and vending machines The warning, similar to that on cigarette packs, would read, "STATE OF CALIFORNIA SAFETY WARNING: Drinking beverages with added sugar(s) contributes to obesity, diabetes, and tooth decay."
+Sponsored by Bill Monning, D-Carmel, SB203 would make California the first state to require sugar warning labels on soft-drink cans, bottles and vending machines.
+The warning, similar to that on cigarette packs, would read, "STATE OF CALIFORNIA SAFETY WARNING: Drinking beverages with added sugar(s) contributes to obesity, diabetes, and tooth decay."
 Labels are known to lower use by causing people to think before they drink.

 The Coke- and Pepsi-backed American Beverage Association (ABA), which represents the soft-drink industry, has lobbied hard in influential California; in 2014, it spent $12 million against proposed soda-tax laws in San Francisco and Berkeley.
 SB203, up for a vote on January 13, 2016, was defeated a year ago in a narrow loss widely credited to ABA pressure.
 Despite a poll that showed 74% of voters favor warning labels, the bill failed in the 9-person Senate Health Committee, which voted 4 "ayes," one "nay" and 4 abstentions, one short of the five "ayes" needed.
 One more vote for the resubmitted bill next month, will move it forward.